Bob Colacello

 BC

-I didn’t grow up surrounded by art or thinking about art.
-You know, twice a year we’d go on a school trip to the MoMA or the Metropolitan Museum of Art.
-I can’t say I was ever art-oriented until Andy Warhol’s Elvis, Marilyn, Jackie, but especially when the Elvis and Marilyn works appeared in Life Magazine.
-I loved Elvis Presley and Elvis Presley movies.
-I love Love and Tender; I loved Marilyn Monroe.
-Some Like It Hot, my mother took us to see that three times.
-I was like, "Wow, this is art, but it’s art about people that I love—stars."
-I think Andy was the gateway for millions of American young people into just thinking that art could be cool and it wasn’t just only about knowing who Picasso was.
+I didn’t grow up surrounded by art.
+Twice a year we’d go on school trips to MoMA or the Met.
+I can’t say I was ever art-oriented until Andy Warhol’s Elvis, Marilyn, and Jackie—especially the Elvis and Marilyn works—appeared in Life magazine.
+I loved Elvis Presley and his movies—Love Me Tender, Jailhouse Rock.
+I loved Marilyn Monroe—Some Like It Hot—my mother took us to see it three times.
+I thought: this is art, but it’s art about people I love—stars.

 EO